 Q: What about STL Containers?

-and std::stack.
-A few methods of these containers that
+STL container types, such as std::vector.
+A few methods of these containers that have no equivalent

 Q: What are the most common adjustments necessary after conversion?